No3371/acl_with_postgres/README.md

 ## Design

 ### Hierachical
 Permissions are in tree structure like `manage`, `manage/create`.
-When assigned with only `manage`: true, all `manage/**` permissions are considered true unless otherwise specified.
+When assigned with only `manage`: true, all `manage/**` permissions are considered true unless otherwise specified; When a permission is not assigned or assgined with NULL, parent permission value is used.
+By default, unassigned permissions or ones without a parent are considered false.

 ### Role-based
 Permissions are assigned to roles.
 Roles are assigned to users.
 Users can also be assigned with individual permissions that take priority over role permissions.